donovanh/donovanh.github.com/_posts/2013-10-13-your-own-blog-1.markdown

 This post is consider to have been published on 27th August, 2013, and the URL is be something like `yourblog.com/my-great-post` (depending on the `permalink` value in your \_config.yml file).

-With this set up, you can add in some more information by setting some YAML at the top of your blog post:
+With this set up, you can add in some more information by setting some YAML frontmatter at the top of your blog post:

     \---
     layout: post